Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 Post Page Advertisement [Top]

 Welcome to our Guide to Mizuno Running Shoes!
 While Mizuno originally started as a company focused on baseball, they quickly expanded to nearly every sport and became a leader in the running shoe world in the 1980s with their sponsorship of a number of Olympians.
-Their popular high drop daily trainer, the Wave Rider, is on its 27th iteration.
-More recently, Mizuno has shaken up the super shoe world with its unique Wave Rebellion Pro series, which has one of the most aggressive heel bevels on the market.
-2024 also brings the release of the Wave Rebellion Flash 2, which will be a competitor to other nylon plated performance trainers.
-It's an exciting time for Mizuno shoes!
+In recent years the brand has shifted from a predictable year to year design philosophy to suddenly being one of the most dynamic, unpredictable brands in the market.
 Read on to learn more about the brand and their road and trail offerings.

 Guide to Mizuno Running Shoes